 1) Choosing when to nap

 We all have a natural afternoon period of sleepiness between 1pm and 3pm ( the Siesta period) which occurs irrespective of whether we have eaten of not.
-Middle Eastern , tropical and Latino cultures , as well as the Romans all nap during this natural down time within our circadian rhythm.
-Aim at having your nap during this time
+Aim at having your nap during this natural down time within our circadian rhythm.

 2) Picking a specific window of time

 Within this natural two hour window, a good way to pick your optimal time slot is to add between 6 and 8 hours from your wake up time as long as this keeps you within the 1pm to 3pm window.
-This nap schedule also fits in with your chorotype i.e. whether are you a morning lark (who goes to bed early, gets up early, and then naps earlier) or a night owl (whose day starts and finishes later).
+This nap schedule should then fit in with your chronotype / sleep type. i.e. whether are you a morning lark (go to bed early, get up early, and then naps earlier) or a night owl (whose day starts and finishes later).

 Morning larks add more time, and night owls less.
 Thus if you wake up at ;